xiaomeng-zhu/num-understanding/README.md

 # Unpacking Large Language Model’s Performance on Quantitative Understanding: NumEval @ SemEval - 2024

-This repository contains the code and datasets used in our research paper "Unpacking Large Language Model's Performance on Quantitative Understanding: NumEval @ SemEval - 2024".
+This repository contains the codes, instructions on downloading datasets, and enviornment requirements.
 We evaluate state-of-the-art large language models (LLMs) on tasks that require quantitative understanding and reasoning.
-This work was submitted as part of the SemEval - 2024 challenges.

 ## Contents